The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe for daily living.

 What are the VA Minimum Property Requirements?

-Why do I need to know what the MPRs are?
+Why do I need to know what the VA MPRs are?

 You can avoid dragging out the home buying process by eliminating properties that you know won’t pass this short appraisal for determining the safety and sanitation of a property.